zlogdanbr/mycpp/readme.md

 # My CPP files, projects and tools

+## Description:

-This repo contais large header file with the useful code I wrote or found on books, the internet, or forums. ( The sources are always mentioned when applicable ).
+This repo contais large header file with the useful code I wrote or found on books, the internet, or forums.
+( The sources are always mentioned when applicable ).
 It is a large header file with a few namespaces.
 It contains useful code for search, debug, file, buffer handling, etc.

 The usage is simple.
 Copy the util.h header file to your project and include it.

-It also includes examples of their usage in the subfolder demo, plus some examples of modern C++ I have been learning, and examples of using libraries.
+###Namespaces

 >namespace mytools::algo
 Contains code to be used with STL, DS and algorithms]